My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 I was a sweet kid.
 So much so that I can recall crying at age 11 as I fought an older boy who simply would not stop bullying me.
 I beat the hell out him, crying the whole time.
 It never crossed my mind that I could do the same thing to my abusive mother until I turned 13 in 1978.

 That's when the private whippings began to give way to more public attacks.
-And the negative reactions of those who witnessed them began to liberate me of the illusion I was somehow responsible for them.
+The negative reactions of those who witnessed them liberated me of the idea that I was responsible for them.

 “You remember that time you thought I was trying to run you over with the car?”
 Carol said, breaking into my reverie.